Can I apply for a project if my temporary employment at my university ends before the project is completed?

 No. The special DIZH funds can only be used for members of the universities.
 Whether the counterpart funding can be used for this purpose is the responsibility of the universities.

-As an applicant to a university, can I list a company as a practice partner that I will establish myself for this purpose?
+As an applicant to a university, can I list a company as a practice partner that I am going to found myself for this purpose, that I have already founded, or that I work for in a certain capacity?
 (Applicant = practice partner)

 No. You can only be involved in the project on one side – either from the university or from the practice partner.